davidmeyer/jekyll-now/qc.md

 -->

 <h2>
-Notes on Various Topics Related to Quantum Theory
+Notes on Various Mathematical Topics
 </h2>

 <li><a href="./projective_geometry.pdf">A Few Notes on the Projective Geometries (WIP) </a>